 Why are your FICO® scores important?

-Or, in the case of insurance companies, lower scores could lead to higher premiums.
+In the case of insurance companies, lower scores could lead to higher premiums.

 You can try to check the lender’s website or ask a representative to find out whether there is a threshold to be approved and which scoring model(s) the company uses.
-However, some companies may not share this information.
+But some companies may not share this information.

 Why are there different FICO® scores?